The Best Autism Support Groups for Parents (State by State)

 There are many support groups for parents of children with autism.
 Offerings vary from state to state, but all across the country, parents and other caregivers can find support and understanding in these groups.

-Autism spectrum disorder, typically called autism or ASD, is a developmental disability.
+Autism spectrum disorder, typically called autism or ASD, is a developmental disorder.

 Since autism is a spectrum disorder, some people with autism do not stand out from their neurotypical friends.
 Others are unable to speak and need consistent therapy to manage daily life.

 People with autism benefit from behavior therapy, especially science-based applied behavior analysis (ABA).
-While significant improvements can be made in therapy, there is no known cure for autism.
+Significant improvements can be made in therapy, encouraging independence in autistic children.

-Parents of children with autism spend a lot of time worrying about what all this means for their child.
-They worry about what the future holds and how the entire family will be impacted.
-They may worry about how they will be able to form a deep relationship with their autistic child.
+Parents of children with autism spend a lot of time thinking about what all this means for their child.
+They may worry about what the future holds and how the entire family will be impacted.

 Who Needs an Autism Support Group?

 Support groups are vital for parents, caregivers, siblings, and other family or friends who are worried about the autistic people in their lives, who need support themselves, and who want to be a better resource for their loved ones.